jxgx/j-grefe/README.md

 # j-grefe

-A very simple text-based personal page.
+jamie-grefe.com is a very simple text-based static site.
-The focus is solely on the projects themselves.
+I'll be using HTML and CSS to accomplish the simplicity I desire.

-The site also works as a creative curation, an assemblage of artistic smears and obsessions.
+The site also works as a creative curation of my personal and professional work -- an assemblage of artistic smears and obsessions.

 xoxo
 JG